Robert Anderson (Union officer): Early life and career

 Anderson was born at "Soldier's Retreat," the Anderson family estate near Louisville, Kentucky.
-His father, Richard Clough Anderson Sr. (1750–1826), served in the Continental Army as an aide-de-camp to the Marquis de Lafayette during the American Revolutionary War, and was a charter member of the Society of the Cincinnati; his mother, Sarah Marshall (1779–1854), was a cousin of John Marshall, the fourth Chief Justice of the United States.
+His father, Richard Clough Anderson Sr. (1750–1826) was of Scots Irish ancestry in Antrim, N.Ireland and served in the Continental Army as an aide-de-camp to the Marquis de Lafayette during the American Revolutionary War, and was a charter member of the Society of the Cincinnati; his mother, Sarah Marshall (1779–1854), was a cousin of John Marshall, the fourth Chief Justice of the United States.
 He graduated from the United States Military Academy (West Point) in 1825, and received a commission as a second lieutenant in the 3rd Regiment of Artillery.

 A few months after graduation, he became a private secretary to his older brother Richard Clough Anderson, Jr., who was serving as the US Minister to Gran Colombia.
 He served in the Black Hawk War of 1832 as a colonel of Illinois volunteers, where he had the distinction of twice mustering Abraham Lincoln in and once out of army service.
 He also was in charge of transporting Black Hawk to Jefferson Barracks after his capture, assisted by Jefferson Davis.

 Returning to regular Army service as a first lieutenant in 1833, he served in the Second Seminole War as an assistant adjutant general on the staff of Winfield Scott, and was promoted to captain in October 1841.

-In the Mexican–American War, he participated in the Siege of Vera Cruz, March 9–29, 1847, the Battle of Cerro Gordo, April 17–18, 1847, the Skirmish of Amazoque, May 14, 1847, and Battle of Molino del Rey on September 8, 1847.
+In the Mexican–American War, he participated in the Siege of Veracruz, March 9–29, 1847, the Battle of Cerro Gordo, April 17–18, 1847, the Skirmish of Amazoque, May 14, 1847, and Battle of Molino del Rey on September 8, 1847.
 He was severely wounded at Molino del Rey while assaulting enemy fortifications, for which he received a brevet promotion to major.

 Due to his wounds, Anderson was on sick leave of absence during 1847–48.
 He was then in garrison at Fort Preble, Maine from 1848 to 1849.
 He then served from 1849 to 1851 as a member of the Board of Officers to devise "A Complete System of Instruction for Siege, Garrison, Seacoast, and Mountain Artillery," which was adopted on May 10, 1851.
 He then returned to garrison duty at Fort Preble from 1850 to 1853.

 From 1855 to 1859, in view of his precarious health and probably also due to his connections to General Winfield Scott, Anderson was assigned to the light duty of inspecting the iron beams produced in a mill in Trenton, New Jersey for Federal construction projects.
 (While residing in Trenton, Anderson became a Freemason and was a member of Mercer Lodge No. 50.)
 He eventually received a permanent promotion to major of the 1st Regiment of Artillery in the Regular Army on October 5, 1857.
 He was the author of Instruction for Field Artillery, Horse and Foot in 1839.